SergeyKatugin/metrica-plugin-cordova/README.md

 # AppMetrica Cordova Plugin

+This fork might fix error `no such file of directive AndroidManifest.xml`.

 ## Documentation
 Common documentation available on [AppMetrica official site][DOCUMENTATION].
 Documentation for this plugin will be published soon.